ethorneloe/azure-apps-jobs-github-runners/README.md

 This repository provides a step-by-step guide on configuring KEDA-scaled self-hosted GitHub runners as Azure Container Apps Jobs, using GitHub App authentication.

-*Disclaimer - The content here is offered "as is" with no warranties.
+*Disclaimer: The content here is offered "as is" with no warranties.
 See DISCLAIMER.md in this repository for more details.*

 # Goals
 - To provide easy-to-follow configuration steps suitable for learning and experimentation using Azure CLI.